clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes/kubernetes-bp.rst

    .. note::

       If the minor version of Kubernetes changes, |CL| shows a message-of-the-day, or `motd`.

-      Please note: If the `motd` appears, you **must postpone** a kubelet restart on master and nodes until the control plane is properly updated. :command:`swupd update` does not restart services automatically unless explicitly configured to do so.
+When the `motd` appears, you **must postpone** a kubelet restart on master and nodes until the control plane is properly updated. :command:`swupd update` does not restart services automatically unless explicitly configured to do so.

 #.
 Now follow these instructions in kubernetes documentation.